Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: ASP-Based Algorithms for Selected Inconsistency Measures

 Further, we need to encode subformulas which consist of individual atoms.
 Hence, for each formula $\varSub_a$ which is equal to an atom $\varAt$ we define

 Additionally, we need to declare the truth values of Priest's three-valued logic ($t$, $f$, $b$) as facts:

 To encode how the contension inconsistency measure actually works, we first need to ensure that an atom is not assigned multiple truth values at the same time, i.\,e.,\ we need to ensure that each atom gets a distinct evaluation.
-To achieve this, we introduce the predicate \texttt{truthValue/2}, which represents that some element \texttt{X} gets assigned a truth value \texttt{T}.
-We define that an atom has exactly one truth value by making use of a cardinality constraint:
+To this end, we introduce the predicate \texttt{truthValue/2} and define that an atom has exactly one truth value by making use of a cardinality constraint:

-In order to encode the evaluation of formulas, we need to encode the role of the connectives $\land$, $\lor$, and $\lnot$ in Priest's three-valued logic (see Table \ref{tab:3VL} for an overview).

-In order for a conjunction to be true in Priest's three-valued logic, both of its conjuncts have to be true:
+In order to encode the evaluation of formulas, we need to model the role of the connectives $\land$, $\lor$, and $\lnot$ in Priest's three-valued logic (see Table \ref{tab:3VL}).
+For a conjunction to be true in Priest's three-valued logic, both of its conjuncts have to be true:

-For a conjunction to be false, on the other hand, it is sufficient if only one of its conjuncts is false:
+For a conjunction to be false, it is sufficient if at least one of its conjuncts is false: {\allowdisplaybreaks

-A conjunction is $b$ in three-valued logic if it is neither $t$ nor $f$:
+} A conjunction is $b$ in three-valued logic if it is neither $t$ nor $f$:

-Analogously, we can define that a disjunction is false if both of its disjuncts are false, and true if at least one of its disjuncts is true.
-Again, if a disjunction is neither $t$ nor $f$, it must be $b$.
+Analogously, we define that a disjunction is false if both its disjuncts are false, and true if at least one of its disjuncts is true.
+Again, if a disjunction is neither $t$ nor $f$, it is $b$. {\allowdisplaybreaks

-A negation is $t$ in three-valued logic if its base formula is $f$ and vice versa.
+} A negation is $t$ in three-valued logic if its base formula is $f$ and vice versa.
 A negation is $b$ if its base formula is $b$ as well.
 Thus, we can formulate the following rules to model three-valued negation in ASP:

-Moreover, if a (sub-)formula only consists of a single atom, it must have the same truth value:
+Moreover, if a (sub)formula only consists of a single atom, it must have the same truth value:

 Further, all formulas $\varFor \in \kb$ need to be either $t$ or $b$ wrt.\ Priest's three-valued logic.
 Thus, no formula is allowed to be evaluated to $f$.
 We accomplish this by introducing the following integrity constraint: